7 Practical Tips on How to Speed Up the Software Development Process

 It is thus crucial to implement steps that will increase overall development speed in order to stay within agreed-upon project timeframes.
-If you are interested in low-code development that simplifies and speeds up development process, we recommend you follow-up reading: How to Build an App Without Coding: 5 Must-Know Tips.
+If you are interested in low-code development that simplifies and speeds up development process and play an important role in digital transformation, we recommend you follow-up reading: How to Build an App Without Coding: 5 Must-Know Tips.

 - What’s the Future of Digital Transformation and Its Trends in 2022?
 An Expert’s Point of View